- Written by Dr.Mehmet Demircioglu

 Small sips and plain food often matter more than forcing a large meal.
 If the stomach is unsettled, crackers, toast, rice, soup, banana, or another plain tolerated food may be easier than rich hotel food or very spicy meals.

-What to eat after a hair transplant matters later, but the immediate nausea decision is narrower.
+The broader question of what to eat after a hair transplant matters later, but the immediate nausea decision is narrower.
 Can you keep fluids and required medicine down safely?
-If every sip comes back up, the problem is no longer a normal appetite issue.
+If every sip comes back up, this is no longer a normal appetite issue.

 Do not measure the whole transplant from that first uncomfortable night.
 A difficult first night can still be followed by a stable recovery.
 The concern rises when nausea comes with a larger pattern such as repeated vomiting, worsening weakness, fainting, fever, chest symptoms, or dehydration.